Duncan-Haywood/affirmations_chatbot/README.md

 Any questions you feel you would like to be asked on a given day, please add these to the relevant questions file.
 If you wish to use this, the simplest approach is to download the documents into a folder and to run the chatbot through a python command line or for example Jupyter.
 There should be plenty of tutorials and some online methods to run these; I believe Google has an online program that should be able to run python.
 When you are done with each session, I would appreciate you uploading your files again to this repository; This is not necessary if there is information you wish to keep private.
-This uploading helps me build a database of possible questions and peoples answers to the questions; when I start improving this program to
+This uploading helps me build a database of possible questions and peoples answers to the questions; when I start improving this program to understand answers, these will help train the program to understand what sort of answer

 --------